Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 The website focuses on the following three types of recipes but it is not limited.
 Users can choose to add a new category for different recipe types.

 **Smoothies:** are becoming more popular each year.
 Many people are opting for smoothies made up of fruit and vegetables as part of their daily intake.
-Our smoothie recipes provides users with choice while keeping up a healthy diet.
+Our smoothie recipes provide users with choice while keeping up a healthy diet.

 **Cocktails:** are also becoming increasingly popular among adults.
 People have grown to appreciate the variety of taste and beauty of these artisan drinks.
-Our cocktail recipes allows users to create popular drinks themselves without having to rely solely on bartenders.
+Our cocktail recipes allow users to create popular drinks themselves without having to rely solely on bartenders.

 **Snacks:** have also been a significant part of our diet.
 People have become more creative and adventurous with their snacking habits in recent years.
 Our snack recipes offer choice for people constantly on-the-go.

 ### User Stories

+#### As a first-time visitor, I want:

+-   To immediately understand the purpose of the website
+-   To easily create an account
+-   To browse all recipes without having to register
+-   To be able to search for keywords

+#### As a returning visitor, I want:

+-   To log in and out easily
+-   To add new recipes quickly and easily
+-   To edit or delete recipes I have already shared
+-   To view all recipes I have shared on my profile

 ### Users: